AriPerkkio/tutorial-vite-plugin/src/content/tutorial/1-vite-plugin/1-yaml-plugin/2-defining-custom-plugin/content.md

 Let's start by adding a custom plugin in our Vite configuration.
 To do this, add a new `plugins` property into the Vite configuration.
 The `plugins` should be an array.

 Inside the `plugins` array, define a new object with `name` `'yaml-plugin'`.

+Successfully defined plugin should be reported in the Preview tab:

+> Loaded Vite plugins: yaml-plugin ✅